Learning to Plan, Planning to Learn: Adaptive Hierarchical RL-MPC for Sample-Efficient Decision Making: Experiments and Results

 \section{Experiments and Results}

-We evaluate control performance in three benchmark environments: (i) Acrobot~\citep{NIPS1995_8f1d4362}, (ii) Lunar Lander~\citep{brockman2016openai}, and (iii) Racing (CARLA)~\citep{decastro2025dreaming}.
+We evaluate control performance in three environments: (i) Acrobot~\citep{NIPS1995_8f1d4362}, (ii) Lunar Lander~\citep{brockman2016openai}, and (iii) Racing (CARLA)~\citep{decastro2025dreaming}.
 In Acrobot, the environment dynamics and reward are intentionally simple, and the dynamics/reward models used by our method match the ground-truth environment exactly.
 In Lunar Lander, which is built on Box2D physics, our method uses approximate dynamics and reward models.
 In Racing (CARLA), we adopt an even coarser (more misspecified) dynamics and reward model.
 This setup creates a spectrum of model mismatch—from exact (Acrobot) to approximate (Lunar Lander) to highly-mismatched (Racing)—allowing us to assess robustness.
+Specifically, the RL action injected into MPPI is defined as target angles in Acrobot, and as target velocities in Lunar Lander and Racing.

 Across all environments, we introduce a \emph{Danger Zone} to increase task difficulty: these are randomly-generate unsafe regions that yield a large negative reward upon entry.
 See the supplement for further details (e.g., state / action spaces, rewards, and tasks).